There are two cases of this issue type:

 Example: Potentially multiple versions of the same property: onboarding_status, onboardingStatus, and Onboarding State.

-Detects missing property in a group of similarly looking properties.
+Detects missing property in a bundle of similarly looking properties.

-Example: Property onboarding_status is sent with 4 out of 5 events of the Onboarding events group.
+Example: Property onboarding_status is sent with 4 out of 5 events of the Onboarding events bundle.